Engineering Materials and Electrical Systems

 UCAS tariff points

-128 - 136 points Mathematics at grade B and Numerate Science at grade B. A Pass in the Practical Element of Science A levels must be achieved.
+128 UCAS points Mathematics at grade B and Numerate Science at grade B. A Pass in the Practical Element of Science A levels must be achieved.

 BTEC National Diploma

-DDM including Engineering or Science - must include Distinctions in Maths modules.
+DDM from Engineering or Science subjects.
+Must include Distinctions in Mathematics modules.

-128 - 136 points; Advanced Higher Mathematics at grade B and Numerate Science at grade B.
+128 UCAS points to include Advanced Higher level Mathematics and Physics at grade B.

 Irish Leaving Certificate

-128 points including A1 in Higher Level Mathematics and Numerate Science.
+128 UCAS points to include A1 in Higher Level Mathematics and Physics.

 There are two different routes through the Salford Alternative Entry Scheme and applicants will be directed to the one appropriate for their course.
 Assessment will either be through a review of prior learning or through a formal test.